Chapter 37 ANOVA power using Monte Carlo

 First, provide an estimate for the expected mean of the outcome variable under basal conditions.
 Next, predict the fold-to-basal effect sizes for the positive control and also the treatment we’re planning to test.
 Next, estimate the value of the standard deviation of the Outcome variable.
 Finally, select the number of replicates per group (n per k) that we might run.

-sims = 100 #number of Monte Carlo simulations to run.
+n = 100 #number of Monte Carlo simulations to run. sims

 37.3.3 Step 2: Visualize one random sample